pranav-kalvium/ProjectSync/README.md

-#ProjectSync
+# ProjectSync
-# OpusSync - Multi-Tenancy Project Management System
+# ProjectSync - Multi-Tenancy Project Management System

 ## Project Idea
 OpusSync is a multi-tenancy project management system built using the MERN stack.
 It is designed to help teams and organizations efficiently manage projects, tasks, and collaboration.
 The system includes role-based authentication, real-time collaboration, analytics, scheduling, and notifications, making it a powerful and scalable project management solution.
 The platform will be deployed on **Vercel (frontend), Render (backend), and MongoDB Atlas (database)**, with additional technologies like **Tailwind CSS, Socket.io, livekit**.